casenull/ubuntu-config/README.md

 # ubuntu-config

-This playbook documents the configuration of my Ubuntu laptop I use for school.
+This playbook documents the configuration of my Ubuntu laptop(s) I use for school.

+**Warning:** The `gnome` role will change your DE appearance!

 ## Execution instructions